 Sir David has served on numerous national bodies and committees, including as a member of the Research Support Libraries Group 2002-2003, the Roberts Review of the Research Assessment Exercise, the Tomlinson Group on 14-19 Education 2003-2004, the Councils of the John Innes Centre and the Sainsbury Laboratory, and the Board of the Quality Assurance Agency.
 He has chaired the Russell Group, the 1994 Group of Universities, UUK’s Longer Term Strategy Group, the Association of the Universities of the East of England, and Supporting Professionalism in Admissions (SPA).
 He also chaired the Westminster Education Commission in 2009 and was a member of the Government's Independent Review Panel looking at Higher Education Funding and Student Finance.
 More recently, he was a member of the Advisory Group, led by Sir Paul Nurse, reviewing UK Research Councils.

-He is currently Chair of Universitas 21, Chair of Universities Superannuation Scheme (USS), a Board Member of Universities UK (UUK) and INTO University Partnerships, a member of the Arts and Humanities Research Council (AHRC) and a member of the Advisory Board of the Higher Education Policy Institute.
+He is currently Chair of Universitas 21 and Chair of Universities Superannuation Scheme (USS).
+He is also a Board Member of Universities UK (UUK), a Board Member and Non Executive Director of INTO University Partnerships and a member of the Arts and Humanities Research Council (AHRC).
 He is also a Board Member of the Greater Birmingham and Solihull Local Enterprise Partnership, and serves as an International Member of the Hong Kong University Grants Committee.